mperry-dev/TournaMaths/README.md

 #### Setting up ESLint on Ubuntu (do this in the root diectory of repo)

 1. Install Node.js (for ESLint): https://github.com/nodesource/distributions?tab=readme-ov-file#using-ubuntu
-2. Install ESLint and Prettier (I've done this globally as not using Node.js much, but for others it may be best to do it non-globally): https://eslint.org/docs/latest/use/getting-started#global-install https://www.freecodecamp.org/news/using-prettier-and-jslint/#how-to-implement-eslint-and-prettier
+2. Install ESLint (I've done this globally as not using Node.js much, but for others it may be best to do it non-globally): https://eslint.org/docs/latest/use/getting-started#global-install https://www.freecodecamp.org/news/using-prettier-and-jslint/#how-to-implement-eslint-and-prettier

 ```
 sudo npm install eslint --global